 What Does Christianity Teach

-The Bible does not teach premortality and the idea that humans existed in a previous life as spirits.
+The Bible does not teach premortality and reject the LDS teaching that humans existed in a previous life as spirits.
 Latter-day Saints have used several biblical verses out of context to support this idea, including:

 - Job 38:4-7: Preexistence